 Many homeowners are already aware of the fact that gas fireplaces are a safer home heating option than their wood-burning counterparts.
 While gas fireplaces do not produce smoke, sparks, or soot, there are still some basic precautions every homeowner should take to protect their family.
-As the most reliable providers of gas fireplace services in Davis County, we’ve created a short list of safety tips to help you stay safe and warm all winter long.
+As the most reliable provider of gas fireplace conversions and gas fireplace services in Davis County, we’ve created a short list of safety tips to help you stay safe and warm all winter long.

 Don’t Forget About Clearance Zones